flowershow/demo/README.md

 [^1]: This is the footnote content.

-### Horizontal Rules

----
-***
-___

 ## ⚙️ Customization Options

 For detailed information about all customization options, visit [Flowershow Documentation](https://flowershow.app/docs).

 ### Hero

-The hero component at the top of this page is set using the `hero` frontmatter property.
-You can set it's title, description, image and two action buttons.
+The hero component at the top of this page is set using the `showHero` frontmatter property.
+It You can set it's title, description, image and call-to-action buttons.

 ### Comments